ildar-shaimordanov/jsxt/wiki/wscmd.md

-eval.inspect()           The stub to transform output additionally cmd(), shell()           Run new DOS-session sleep(n)                 Sleep n milliseconds clip()                   Gets from the clipboard data formatted as text reload()                 Stop this session and run new gc()                     Run the garbage collector
+eval.inspect()           The stub to transform output additionally cmd(), shell()           Run new DOS-session sleep(n)                 Sleep n milliseconds clip()                   Get from the clipboard data formatted as text reload([true])           Reload this session or open new one gc()                     Run the garbage collector
 ```